 How should I use Lupron Depot-Ped?

 Because different brands or strengths of leuprolide are used to treat different conditions, it is very important that you receive exactly the brand and strength your doctor has prescribed.
 If you self-inject this medication at home, always check your medication to make sure you have received the correct brand and type prescribed by your doctor.

-While using leuprolide, you may need frequent blood tests at your doctor's office.
-Leuprolide can have long lasting effects on your body.
-You may also need medical tests for a short time after you stop using this medication.
+While using leuprolide, you may need frequent blood tests.
+Leuprolide can have long lasting effects on your body and you may also need medical tests for a short time after you stop using this medicine.

 Store Lupron in the original carton at room temperature, away from moisture and heat.
 Protect from light.